Cycling in Winter & Staying Warm on the Bike

 When choosing your winter gloves look make sure they have some insulation, are wind and waterproof but yet not too bulky.
 Some riders swear by mitten, or lobster design gloves rather than full finger gloves reasoning that keeping fingers together keeps more heat in the glove.
 The jury is out on this, so it is more a personal preference.
 No matter what type you choose, make sure they’re not too tight as this can restrict blood flow and cause your hands to become chilled.

 A thin pair of glove liners are great when it gets really cold.
 Liner gloves provide a gap for some warm air to get trapped between themselves and your main gloves.
-Silk glove liners or thin Merino wool liners are favoured by many riders.
+Silk glove liners or thin Merino wool liners are favoured by many riders, and are available from Amazon.

 Some riders also use chemical hand warmers, e.g. Hot Hands inside their gloves, or if they have to stop whilst a fellow rider repairs a pincture or mechanical.
 Be carfeul however, you can burn yourself with these!